PRITIKA-GIRI/BookByte-Ecom/README.md

-# BookByte — Online Bookstore with Secure Purchases
+# MindBloom — Online Bookstore with Secure Purchases

-BookByte is a full-stack web application built with React and Node.js that allows users to browse, purchase, and read digital books securely.
+MindBloom is a full-stack web application built with React and Node.js that allows users to browse, purchase, and read digital books securely.
 The app features JWT-based authentication, seamless payment integration with eSewa, and purchase recording to personalize user access.